linode/apl-docs/docs/for-ops/cli/deploying.md

 ---
 slug: deploying
-title: Deploying apps with CLI
+title: Using Otomi CLI
-sidebar_label: Deploying apps
+sidebar_label: Using Otomi CLI
 ---

 ## 1. Initialize a values repo